ksu-cs-textbooks/cis400/content/D-milestones/04-milestone-2.md

 325 for Snickers, 213 for MilkyWay, 396 for Twix, 350 for ThreeMusketeers, or 385 for ButterFingers.

 #### Fried Twinkie
 You will need to define a class to represent a serving of fried twinkie (a twinkie dipped in breading and deep-fried), which can be customized after creation.
-You should name this class `FriedTwinkie` and declare it in the file _FriedCandyBar.cs_.
+You should name this class `FriedTwinkie` and declare it in the file _FriedTwinkie.cs_.
 It should have the following properties:

 `Name`: A `string` that is always "Fried Twinkie".